-New Braunfels is located in Central Texas near San Antonio.
-This charming Texan small town has German heritage and is known for its scenic beauty.
-The city’s rich heritage has also made it a cultural destination in the Lone Star State.
+The city’s rich history has also made it a cultural destination in the Lone Star State.

 Also Read: 10 Best German Towns in Texas